-The victim of a crime who does not want to pursue action within the College's judicial system or the criminal justice system may still consider making a report to a Campus Security Authority.
-A student or employee can notify any Campus Security Authority about a crime and can file an internal report without revealing their identity.
+If you are the victim of a crime and do not want to pursue action within the College System or the criminal justice system, you may still want to consider making a confidential report.
+The Title IX Coordinator or a designee of Campus Police can file a report on the details of the incident without revealing your identity.
+The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure the future safety of yourself and others.

-The College cannot guarantee confidentiality; but does guarantee privacy.
-The purpose of a confidential report is to comply with the reporting individual's wish to keep the matter confidential, while taking steps to ensure their future safety and the safety of others.
-Further options will be discussed with the reporting party.
-With such information, the college can keep an accurate record of the number of incidents involving students, employees and visitors and determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential dangers.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for the College.
+With such information, the College can keep an accurate record of the number of incidents involving students, determine where there is a pattern of a crime with regard to a particular location, method or assailant, and alert the campus community of potential dangers.
+Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+Your identifying information will not be disclosed, and you will not be asked, expected, or pressured to continue reporting to any other agencies.